Angel-SSJ/Angel-SSJ/README.md

 📪 Talk to me about anything, if I don't know it, I'll learn it

 ### My Hobbies
-  - 🍃 Playing soccer
   - 🍃 Playing videogames
-  - 🍃 Learning new abilities
+  - 🍃 Learn new abilities
   - 🍃 Listening music